Phone call icon - Haymond LawCall Now To Protect Your Legacy - (435) 709-5820

 Haymond Law can help you look at your current financial situation and determine the best way to meet your charitable giving wishes, while benefiting fully from the tax advantages and other protections afforded by a charitable remainder trust, a charitable lead trust, or a family foundation.
 If such charitable entities are properly created, you can leave the extra benefit of protecting your assets from creditors, tax judgments, divorce settlements, and the required spend-down for long-term care.

-We Will Help You Determine the Best Way to Give
+We Will Help You Determine The Best Way To Give

 If you are an individual or family of high net worth, it can be very valuable to establish an advantageous manor to support a 501(c)(3) nonprofit or faith-based organization.
 There is no one-size-fits-all solution in a comprehensive advanced estate plan.
 The attorneys at HAYMOND LAW work closely with qualified accountants and financial planners to determine whether a family foundation or donor advised fund is your best choice to meet your long-term planning needs.
 By looking at your complete tax situation, family circumstances and funding options, our experienced estate planning team can help you fulfill your charitable giving desires at every stage of life and income level.